Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

 This completes the setup for Agent Assist!

-For more, please visit our Live Agent documentation here:
+For more, visit our Live Agent documentation here:

 - [**Live Agent Overview**]({{config.site_url}}live-agent/overview/)